-The mission of intercollegiate athletics at LCCC is to provide programs that contribute in an effective and meaningful manner to the educational mission of the college.
+The mission of athletics at LCCC is to provide programs that contribute in an effective and meaningful manner to the educational mission of the college and the recreation, fitness and wellbeing of students.
 The athletic programs offered enhance the total educational experience of the students, promote the matriculation and retention of students, promote the reputation of LCCC and cultivate pride, spirit, loyalty and support of the students and the community at large.
-The department of Athletics is committed to assisting student athletes in personal academic and athletic development.
+The Department of Athletics is committed to assisting students in personal academic and athletic development.

-The specific goals of the Athletic Department include:
+The specific goals of the Athletic Program include: